 Since 1900, the Lexington County Coroner's Office has functioned under the leadership of twelve different Coroners.
 The twelfth and current Coroner, Margaret W. Fisher, is the eighth to reach office through the process of election, and the first female to hold the position.
-Coroner Fisher was initially elected to office on November 13, 2014 and was honored to be re-elected in November of 2020.
+Coroner Fisher is the first duly elected Coroner to hold degrees in both the medical field as well as the criminal justice field.
+Coroner Fisher was initially elected to office on November 13, 2014 and was honored to be re-elected in November of 2016 and 2020.

 Prior to being elected as Coroner,

 Margaret Fisher served as Senior Deputy,

 assigned to the Community Action Team,

 at the Richland County Sheriff's

 Department (RCSD).
 Although she served

 Richland County professionally, Margaret

 has resided in Lexington County for more

-than 30 years.
-She began her law
+than 36 years.
+Coroner Fisher is married

-enforcement career with RCSD in 2007.
+to her husband, Clifford Fisher, and they